-The annual increase rate in the abundance of minke whales and crabeater seals from 1940 to 1970 for the reference case is 4% in Region A. Mori and Butterworth (2005) infer the increase rate of minke whale recruitment to be 5% per year for the period between 1945 to 1970 based on catch at age analysis for this species in Area IV and Area V (indeed, this can be considered as independent verification of a prediction of the reference case model, as this increase rate was not amongst the trend information included when fitting the model - see Table 4).
-This suggests that the 4% per year increase indicated by the reference case is quite plausible.
+The annual increase rate in the abundance of minke whales and crabeater seals from 1940 to 1970 for the reference case is 4% in Region A. Mori and Butterworth (2005) infer the increase rate of minke whale recruitment to be 5% per year for the period between 1945 to 1970 based on catch at age analysis for this species in Area IV and Area V. This suggests that the 4% per year increase indicated by the reference case is quite plausible.
 Although there are no comparable consecutive abundance estimates for crabeater seals, it does not seem unrealistic to suggest this species increased at a rate of 4% per year given that other seal populations have shown increase rates of this magnitude or higher.
 Analysis of data for the age at sexual maturity of minke whales and crabeater seals discussed in the Introduction section indicates a decrease in age at sexual maturity within this period which is an expected response to greater food availability and would contribute to an increase in population growth rate.

 Although an annual increase rate of 4% for crabeater seals may not seem unrealistic, the increase in the amount of consumption of krill by this species in Region A as shown in Figure 9 is substantial (exceeding, for example estimated pre-exploitation consumption by blue whales), and raises plausibility concerns.
-When the possible effect of environmental change (K_A for krill linearly reduced to half of its original value between the mid 1950s and early 1970s - sensitivity scenario ii)), this enormous increase in consumption of krill by crabeater seals is lowered by about as 40% shown in Figure 9.
+When the possible effect of environmental change ( $K_A$ for krill linearly reduced to half of its original value between the mid 1950s and early 1970s - sensitivity scenario ii)), this enormous increase in consumption of krill by crabeater seals is lowered by about as 40% shown in Figure 9.
 Thus whether or not a poorer environment needs to be postulated in addition to species interaction effects to explain predator population trends in the Antarctic rests primarily on the extent of an increase in crabeater seal abundance that is considered to be realistic.